gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to create product.
+This API allows to delete product.

 *Returned Response*